JasonLee-cp/JasonLee-cp.github.io/_posts/dev/db/2023-01-09-prerequisite.md

 As the competitiveness of our service is highly relevant to the objective and detailed information of a course, we wanted to also show the course **prerequisites** to users.
 A prerequisite course refers to a course that a student must have taken before taking a specific course.
 For example, `course A` might require candidates to pass in `course B and course C` in prior.

 At first, I thought it would be a pretty simple task.
-However, my school, probably similar for most other schools, has slighly more complicated prerequisites.
+However, my school, probably similar for most other schools, has slightly more complicated prerequisites.

 Let's look at the Machine Learning course offered by HKU.